 Types of Financial Documents Accepted

 Financial documents should be prepared as attachments and can include any combination of the following.
 Documents should be in English or accompanied by an official or unofficial translation.
-Documents should be dated no more than three months into the past upon date of submission to the International Center.
+Documents should be dated within the past six months upon date of submission to the International Center.

 Personal or family bank statement, in English with names clearly printed